tidyverse/dplyr/README.md

 ## `tbls`

 The key object in dplyr is a _tbl_, a representation of a tabular data structure.
+Currently `dplyr` supports:

+* data frames
-Currently `dplyr` supports data frames, data tables and SQLite databases.
+* data tables
+* SQLite
+* Postgresql

 You can create them as follows:

 ```R
 library(dplyr)